paige-clark/challenges/README.md

+# Challenges

 Repo for archiving my solutions and pseudocode for code challeges.
+Working on learning spells.

-Format for git messages example:
+> Format for git messages example:
-'Complete Codewars challenge'
+> *'Complete Codewars challenge'*